 - 66. [LO 4] After several profitable years running her business, Ingrid decided to acquire the assets of a small competing business.
 On May 1 of year 1, Ingrid acquired the competing business for \$300,000.
 Ingrid allocated \$50,000 of the purchase price to goodwill.
 Ingrid's business reports its taxable income on a calendar-year basis. - a.
 How much amortization expense on the goodwill can Ingrid deduct in year 1, year 2, and year 3? - b.
-In lieu of the original facts, assume that \$40,000 of the purchase price was allocated to goodwill and \$10,000 of the purchase price was allocated to a customer phone list that has an expected life of two years.
-How much
+In lieu of the original facts, assume that Ingrid purchased only a phone list with a useful life of 5 years for \$10,000.
+How much amortization expense on the phone list can Ingrid deduct in year 1, year 2, and year 3? - a.
+Ingrid could deduct \$2,222 amortization expense on the goodwill in year 1 and \$3,333 of amortization expense on the goodwill in years 2 and 3, computed as follows: